GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 The default GPU cluster that gets created by the cluster provisioning tool is a single instance VM of type “a2-highgpu-2g” with 2 “Nvidia-tesla-a100” GPUs attached to it.
 It uses pytorch-1-12-gpu-debian-10 image.
 There is no startup script or any orchestrator (like Ray) set up.
 The jupyter notebook endpoint is accessible for this VM instance.
 There is a GCS bucket created in the project provided by the user to manage the terraform state.
 Users can create more advanced clusters using configuration described below.

 ### Configuration for Users
 Users have control to choose values for different fields for the resources.
-The mandatory parameters are
+The mandatory parameters are:
-1. PROJECT_ID: The project ID to use for resource creation.
+1. **PROJECT_ID**: The project ID to use for resource creation.
-2. NAME_PREFIX: The name prefix to use for creating the resources.
+2. **NAME_PREFIX**: The name prefix to use for creating the resources.
 This is the unique ID for the clusters created using the provisioning tool.
-3. ZONE: The zone to use for resource creation.
+3. **ZONE**: The zone to use for resource creation.

-The optional parameters are
+The optional parameters are:
 1. ***INSTANCE_COUNT***.
 This defines the VM instance count.
 The default value is 1 if not set.
 2. ***GPU_COUNT***.
 This defines the GPU count per VM.
 The default value is 2 if not set.
 3. ***VM_TYPE***.
 This defines the VM type.
 The default value is a2-highgpu-2g if not set.